jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/generic-no-generators.md

 ### Related Lists

 For related lists you can do the same things.
 A related list is merely a lists of generic objects.
 There is a generic class, called List, that simply holds an array of generic objects.
 An object contains an array of Lists.
 Each related list has an item in this array of Lists.
-The difference between related items and related lists, is that a related list does not contain any objects at first: objects will be added to it later.
+The difference between related items and related lists, is that a related list does not contain any objects at first: objects might be added to it later.
 When adding an object to the related list, the related list is aware of the class of object, that the list should contain, and assigns the class of the object to it whenever an object is added to it.

 ### User Interface